JadaDev/Levelup80-255-CPP-Changes-Only/README.md

 10. Recompile TrinityCore to apply the changes.

 With these changes, characters on your modified TrinityCore server will be able to level up from 80 to 255, based on your server configuration.

+# Note: To fully implement this level cap change, you may also need to add the appropriate database changes.
+If you're using JadaDev SQL, you can use the "Level80-255" SQL or the ARAC (All Ranks All Classes) version of "Level 80 - 255" SQL to enable this extended level range in your server's database.
+Be sure to apply the necessary database changes to match the code modifications made in TrinityCore.